Monteverdi (automobile): Fissore years

 In 1969, Monteverdi chose the small Carrozzeria Fissore for further collaboration.
 Fissore redesigned the 375 Coupé and built the bodies that were then delivered to Monteverdi in Switzerland, where the cars were finally assembled.
-Now, the car had square lines, but still elegant proportions.
+The new design had more square lines.
 The 2+2 form became the standard model, but subsequently other body styles were offered.
 First was a short-wheelbase two-seat coupé called the 375/S and - on the same short wheelbase - a drophead dubbed the 375/C. These early Fissore cars are extremely rare nowadays, with the convertible reported as lacking rigidity.
 Soon, Monteverdi also offered a large sedan called 375/4, and about 30 were built.
 Other variations on the same theme were the 1974 Berlinetta with a different front styling and Triumph TR6 tail lights, and another convertible, called Palm Beach, which remained a one-off.

 Monteverdi much preferred building the 375L 2+2 and the 375/4, as these were more developed and also profitable.
 This was in contrast to the more unusual models such as the Palm Beach or the Hai, which were of a more one-off nature and thus much costlier to build.
 Until the arrival of the Safari, Monteverdi's production had rarely strayed into the double digits.
 In 1971, before the oil crisis hit, about 60 cars were finished, a number that dropped to 45 cars in 1973 (partly due to strikes in Italy), but in 1979 production reached 350 (nearly all off-roaders).

+The production of super luxury cars ended in 1976, after about 1,300 Monteverdis of all types had been built.